 Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

-This programmatic option describes systematic and comprehensive approaches to parliamentary education i.e. education around electoral democracy, the impact of voting, work of parliament and participation avenues, which provides essential information to citizens and strengthens interactions between parliaments and informed and active voters with the end goal of sustaining peace during elections.
+This programmatic option describes systematic and comprehensive approaches to parliamentary education (i.e. education around electoral democracy, the impact of voting, the work of parliament and participation avenues) and provides essential information to citizens and strengthens interactions between parliaments and informed and active voters with the end goal of sustaining peace during elections.

 ACTIVITY